As great as Phone.com might look on paper, it might not offer everything your business needs.

 Let’s take a closer look at Phone.com in detail and evaluate its features, pricing, and limitations.
 If you aren’t satisfied with what you learn, we’ll compare another six VoIP services that might have what you’re looking for.
 We’ve got a comprehensive chart of all features at the end, so stay tuned! 📻

 6 Phone.com alternatives

-Not so happy with these findings?
-Sorry to burst your bubble.
-But we did promise some options — and we’re delivering!
+Not so happy with what you’re seeing from Phone.com?
 Check out these six Phone.com alternatives that might be just what you’re looking for.

 We might be a little biased, but we honestly believe that OpenPhone offers some of the best VoIP services on the market.
 Our software works across any daily device that connects to WiFi, from cell phones and laptops to tablets and desktops.

 We proudly support the features small businesses need to grow, including US and Canadian numbers, MMS, international calling, and multiple users with shared numbers and inboxes.
 Easily collaborate with your team on communication in the office or remotely using threads.

 You can also stay in the loop by jumping into any inbox’s conversations and see all the calls and messages associated with each contact.

 Best of all, compared to other Phone.com alternatives we don’t expect you to upgrade to the top tier just to get multiple numbers or a toll-free number.